What is a roles and responsibilities template?

 - Ability to work in an office setting all day

-Reports to: Senior graphic designer for more day-to-day inquires, creative director for big picture things
+Reports to: Senior graphic designer for day-to-day inquires and creative director for big picture things.

 What should I consider when writing a position’s responsibilities?

 Along with listing each job duty in order of importance, there are a few other things to keep in mind.
-First, always keep everything gender-neutral so people of all genders feel comfortable to apply.
+First, always keep everything gender-neutral so people of all genders feel comfortable applying.
 Use the “they” pronoun or simply refer to the job title.
-For example, “the nurse will provide care to patients.”
+For example, “The nurse provides care to patients.”

 Use action words and keep everything in the present tense.
-Also, make sure to provide an explanation of every aspect of the job.
-Include details such as who they will work with, what skills they will need and what programs or tools they’ll use to avoid role conflict for employees.
+Explain every aspect of the job.
+Include details such as who the employee will work with, what skills they’ll need and what programs or tools they’ll use to avoid role conflict for employees.

 How do I write a job description that will attract applicants?

 Write a job description that is friendly and upbeat.
 It’s okay to show a little personality, especially if your work has a very tight-knit work culture.
-Make your job description specific so people know exactly what they are applying to.
+Make your job description specific so people know exactly what they’re applying to.

 Include key responsibilities and duties.
 If you need help determining these, ask current employees on this position’s team to help write the job description, and refer to the roles and responsibilities template.
 Create a sense of urgency to fill this position so applicants apply right away.

-Should I include a salary or hourly pay on a job description?
+Should I include a salary or hourly pay in a job description?

-If you are using a roles and responsibilities template for your current employees to reference, there is no need to include how much each position makes.
-If you are using a roles and responsibilities template for a job posting, consider listing how much the position will make.
-Typically, employers will list the payment for hourly jobs or jobs that have fewer requirements.
-For a salaried position, it is less common to list the salary since this amount is often negotiated between the employer and the candidate.
+If you’re using a roles and responsibilities template for your current employees to reference, there’s no need to include how much each position makes.
+If you’re using a roles and responsibilities template for a job posting, consider listing how much the position pays.
+Typically, employers list the pay for hourly jobs or jobs that have fewer requirements.
+For a salaried position, it’s less common to list the salary since this amount is often negotiated between the employer and the candidate.